Ambivli: History

 There is no credible information on how Mohone got its name though there is a myth that it may have got the name from the Mohoni Goddess.
 Early settlers and tribals inhibited pockets of land around Mohone.

 Mohone came into limelight when a major chemical and rayon manufacturing company called National Rayon Corporation (FOUNDER MR.RASHIKLAL CHINAI SHET NOW CALLED NRC Ltd) established their Functional working unit.
 The company provided living facilities (apartments, hospital, club, school, shopping) to the employees thus forming the NRC Colony.
 NRC Ltd, went on to become one of the top companies of India in the early 1970s.
 Such an establishment resulted in sudden population growth and an opportunity for new businesses.

 Economy

 Mohone's economy largely depended on National Rayon Corporation.
 The founder of this company was Mr. Rashiklal chinai shet.
 Its population consisted mostly of middle-class community and the labour class.
 Mohone maintained a steady economy until recently when it faced few problems due to lockout of NRC on 15 November 2009.

 Another company that has its Work unit near to Mohone in Ambivli is Balkrishna Industries Ltd.

 Other than the company's employees, outskirts of Mohone has owned farmers, mostly early settlers.
 These farmers mostly earn their income by selling their crop in major cities like Kalyan and Dombivli.

 Falco World, Located on the Shahad Titwala Road, next to NRC compound being developed by Falco Developers., Axis Spaces Builders and Developers have township project in Ambivli named as La promenade, Located next to NRC Compound.

-K&W Real Estate Consultancy have office in near Ambivli station.[2]
-K&W provide services into buying and selling properties into Thane district.